GlenAshwood/chaos-demo/README.md

 # Kubernetes Chaos experiments that will test the availability, reliability and scalability of a basic two tier (Node.js and MongoDB) applicaion.

-## Special thanks to Viktor Farcic for his course on Udemy
+## Special thanks to Viktor Farcic for his chaos course on Udemy
 [Udemy Course](https://www.udemy.com/course/kubernetes-chaos-engineering-with-chaos-toolkit-and-istio/)

 ## Description